Table of Contents

 10. Graceful Braided Updo

 Want to grab eyeballs at the next wedding party?
 Wear this hairstyle with your most cherished churidar kameez and adorn yourself with a pair of big jhumkas.
-This look will definitely have the onlookers go ga-ga over you!
+This look will have the onlookers go ga-ga over you!

 Style Decoded: